 In the fourth series, one player who beat the on-line version of the game was invited to play for real in the studio.

 On 2 January 2012, as part of celebrations to mark Channel 4's 30th year of broadcasting, the channel aired an evening of special programmes, entitled the Channel 4 Mash-Up, which saw the presenters of different Channel 4 series take part in a 'job swap'.
 One such swap saw Location Location Location presenter Phil Spencer take the helm of The Million Pound Drop Live, while regular presenter Davina McCall and her father became the contestants.
 They reached the final question with £50,000 still in play, however they were ultimately beaten by the drop, and took home £5000 for their charities.
-This special episode of the programme, split into three segments across the evening, is the only episode of the programme to date not to be shown live.
+This special episode of the programme, split into three segments across the evening, was the first episode not to be shown live.

 From the second series onwards, periodically, celebrity contestants played the game for charity.
 The following is a chronological list of these celebrity participants -